linkerd/linkerd2/CONTRIBUTING.md

 Describe the modifications you've made.

 If this PR changes a behavior, it is helpful to describe the difference between the old behavior and the new behavior.
-Providing samples of before and after output is great!
+Provide before and after screenshots, example CLI output, or changed YAML where applicable.

 Describe any implementation changes which are particularly complex or unintuitive.

-List any followup work that will need to be done in a future PR and link to any relevant Github issues.
+List any follow-up work that will need to be done in a future PR and link to any relevant Github issues.

 #### Validation ####